 natura consonat: Latin, in harmony with nature

 Years ago, when I first visited the Lac du Flambeau Indian Reservation in the Northwoods of Wisconsin, the home of my husband’s mother and her people, the Ojibwe, I was struck by the ineffable quiet and serenity of their lands that produced in me a sense of wonder and completeness.
 I have returned countless times, photographing on the Reservation and in other forests of the Northwoods, trying to capture and express the awe that I experience.
 I came to learn this experience has a name: forestbathing, the act of rejuvenating the spirit and body by being in the woods.

 Photographing throughout the seasons, I use classic color film and a conventional camera to picture the woods, marshes and meadows, the sky, waters, and places marked by the people who dwell there.
 Later, in the studio, working from my color negatives, I create small diptychs and triptychs, which I print on paper.
-Other images are printed on large panels of semi-opaque silk fabric, 304cm H x 127cm W, and sometimes smaller panels, 127cm x 127cm.
+Other images are printed in color on large scale panels of semi-opaque silk fabric.
 These delicate panels, suspended from the ceiling of the exhibition space by transparent nylon line, can be viewed from all sides.
 Some panels are hung in groups, others singly.
 Because these fabric pieces are lightweight and semi-transparent, they sway in the currents of air generated by the movements of viewers who walk through the exhibition space.